 Dr Chen also agrees that a disturbance in the brain’s serotonergic pathways could possibly be the cause of this uncommon medical condition.

-PMDD is likely to be genetic and there are other risk factors that might cause you to develop it, such as high levels of stress, obesity, and a history of any traumatic incidents (eg: sexual abuse).
+PMDD is likely to be genetic and there are other risk factors that might cause you to develop it, such as high levels of stress, obesity, and a history of traumatic incidents (eg: sexual abuse).

-To track your symptoms each month and when exactly they occur, write it down in your diary or download a period tracker app so you can accurately make note of the frequency and severity of the symptoms you experience.
+To track your symptoms each month and when exactly they occur, write them down in your diary or download a period tracker app so you can accurately make note of the frequency and severity of the symptoms you experience.

 You can also take an *online self-assessment quiz to determine whether the premenstrual symptoms you display are PMS or possibly PMDD.

-If the results indicate that you might have PMDD and your period tracker app shows a pattern in your symptoms for at least two to three months, it is important that you meet with a healthcare professional who specialises in women’s wellness so your condition can be properly diagnosed and you can discuss more about your preferred course of treatment.
+If the results indicate that you might have PMDD and your period tracker app shows a pattern in your symptoms for at least two to three months, it is important that you meet with a healthcare professional who specialises in women’s wellness so your condition can be properly diagnosed and you can discuss more of your preferred course of treatment.